 - Subdivision (a)(1): By no later than January 1, 2025, all operators who were assessed, in accordance with Public Resources Code sections 3402 and 3403, based upon production of less than 3.5 total barrel equivalent per day per well, including any idle wells, for calendar year 2021.
-Operators who were not assessed due to lack of production also report with this group. - Subdivision (a)(2): By no later than July 1, 2026, for all operators who were assessed, in accordance with Public Resources Code sections 3402 and 3403, based upon production of an average of more than 3.5 total barrel equivalent per day per well, including idle wells for calendar year 2021 and for all operators who were assessed in accordance with Public Resources code sections 3403.5.
+Operators who were not assessed because their wells had no production in 2021 also report with this group.
+However, operators of underground gas storage wells, who are assessed in accordance with Public Resources Code 3403.5, report with the second group. - Subdivision (a)(2): By no later than July 1, 2026, for all operators who were assessed, in accordance with Public Resources Code sections 3402 and 3403, based upon production of an average of more than 3.5 total barrel equivalent per day per well, including idle wells for calendar year 2021 and for all operators who were assessed in accordance with Public Resources code sections 3403.5.